Dealing with Nationwide After an Accident

 Once you finish treatment, your lawyer can submit a settlement demand letter to Nationwide listing the facts of the crash, your injuries, and the compensation you are requesting (i.e. lost income, medical costs, etc.).
 The settlement demand letter should list the full amount you are seeking to be compensated for.

-Upon receiving your demand, Nationwide may respond with a counteroffer that is far lower than what your lawyer requested.
+The next part of the process after receiving your demand occurs when Nationwide responds.
+They may respond with a counteroffer that is far lower than what your lawyer requested.
 It is not unusual for adjusters to look for ways to reduce the amount they payout in claims.
 This does not mean you have to or should accept an unfair offer.
 The negotiation process could continue with multiple offers and counteroffers for some time.

 There may be occasions when it is not possible to reach a settlement with Nationwide out of court.
 When that is the case, your lawyer may have to file a lawsuit on your behalf.
 An experienced lawyer who deals with Nationwide regularly can advocate on your behalf and advise you so that you receive the best settlement possible.

-Get Help Dealing with Nationwide After a Crash
+Get Help Dealing with the Nationwide Insurance Claims Process After a Crash

 You need help dealing with Nationwide after an accident.
 Before talking to an insurance company, you should reach out to a personal injury attorney.
 A lawyer could provide the aggressive representation needed to advocate for your legal rights and tirelessly pursue fair compensation for the losses you have endured.
 Call Cooper Hurley Injury Lawyers today for a free consultation.